-We may allows ourselves to translate the resulting point pattern by any vector $t\in \mathbb{R}^d$ site by site in the physical space, which we call here \textit{physical translation}, or translate the window $W$ by an element $w\in \mathsf{H}$, which we call \textit{internal translation}.
-In both cases this leads to a new point pattern of $\mathbb{R}^d$.
+We may allow ourselves to translate the resulting point pattern by any vector $t$ in the physical space $\mathbb{R}^d$, which we call here a \textit{physical translation}, or to translate the window $W$ by an element $w\in \mathsf{H}$, which we call an \textit{internal translation}.
+In both cases this leads to a new point pattern in $\mathbb{R}^d$.
 We now introduce the class of \textit{model sets} of $\mathbb{R}^d$ as follows: